 Four former employees of Illinois Central Railroad (ICR) filed a Federal Employers’ Liability Act (FELA) suit in U.S. District Court Oct.
 17, alleging fear of future cancer and/or asbestosis.
-Provide plaintiffs with a reasonably safe place to work;

 Stephen Baker, Stephen Witt, G.B.
 Shirley and Charles Kileen allege that they were required to work with and around asbestos-containing products in ICR’s railroad shops and facilities in Illinois, Tennessee and Mississippi.

 “The plaintiffs were required to work with and in the vicinity of toxic substances, including asbestos and asbestos-containing materials which caused them to contract significant and permanent injury to their respective persons,” the complaint states.

 The plaintiffs claim they were unaware of the dangers of asbestos that they were required to work with and were also unaware of their latent abnormal medical conditions.

 According to the complaint, the railroad failed to:

 The plaintiffs claim they have lost the enjoyment of life and retirement, their life spans have been greatly shortened, they've suffered an impairment of earning capacities and incurred medical expenses.

 “The plaintiffs were strong and able-bodied men and were gainfully employed prior to the manifestation of their illness,” the complaint states.